Yasuhito Endō: International career

 Endō played in the 1999 World Youth Championship and Japan finished as runner-up, losing to Spain in the final.
 Since 2002, Endō had been a member of the Japan national team, and was selected for Japan's 2006, 2010 and 2014 World Cup squads.
 He was also a member of the 2004 and 2011 Asian Cup winning teams.

 On 24 June 2010, Endō scored from a free kick against Denmark in a 3–1 win as Japan qualified for the second round of the World Cup.

 On 12 October 2010, he became the fourth player to earn a 100th full international cap for Japan in a friendly match against South Korea.
 On 16 October 2012, Endō became Japan's most capped player in a friendly match against Brazil.
 His start in this match was his 123rd appearance for the national team, surpassing Masami Ihara's previous record of 122 caps.

-Endō was included in Japan's squad for the 2015 Asian Cup and scored the team's opening goal of the tournament in a 4–0 defeat of Palestine.
+Endō was included in Japan's squad for the 2015 Asian Cup and scored the team's opening goal of the tournament in a 4–0 victory against Palestine.
 In the team's next match, he earned his 150th cap as Japan defeated Iraq 1–0.
 He played 152 games and scored 15 goals for Japan until 2015.

 Style of play

 He is considered a cult hero among fans of Gamba Osaka and the Japan national team, attributed to his longevity as a professional athlete, technical ability, leadership, and goal scoring ability.
-He is also known for his excellent accuracy on free kicks and is revered as one of Japan's most creative midfielders as well as one of the most talented Japanese footballers and playmakers of his generation, this despite only playing domestically in his home country.
+He is also known for his accuracy on free kicks.